ChristopherLuciano/ComfyUI-LucianoTools/README.md

 ## Configuration

-Both extensions can be configured in the settings panel without needing to reload the UI.
+All extensions can be configured in the settings panel without needing to reload the UI.

 1. Click the **Settings** icon (⚙️) in the ComfyUI menu.
 2. Find the settings for **LucianoTools**:
     - `[✔] Run Timer`
+    - `[✔] Path Display`
     - `[✔] Confirm Batch Run`
 3. Check or uncheck them as desired.
 The changes will apply instantly.